-On 23rd January 2018 EggDonationFriends held the fifth free webinar, this time on the topic of surrogacy in Ukraine: options, legal aspects, documents – how to start?
-The webinar attracted fertility patients from the USA, UK, Ireland, Germany, Poland, Italy, Hungary and the Netherlands.
-The webinar was presented by Kateryna Sokolovska – a medical coordinator of the surrogacy program at Intersono IVF Clinic in Ukraine.
+What is surrogacy?
+How does it work?
+In which country is it legal?
+Watch the webinar recording and find out the answers to these questions.
+Surrogacy in Ukraine: options, legal aspects, documents – how to start? – the webinar was presented by Kateryna Sokolovska – a medical coordinator of the surrogacy program at Intersono IVF Clinic in Ukraine.
 Ms Sokolovska assists intended parents throughout their surrogacy journey and provides them with the most comprehensive and up-to-date information on the progress of their program.
 Kateryna also works with surrogate mothers starting from their examinations, through stimulation and during the pregnancy process.

 Below we have included the full transcript of the webinar’s Q&A session with Kateryna Sokolovska.